nvu01/Undervalued-Stock-Scanner-2.0/README.md

 ├── Table Schema.xlsx                            # An outline of the structure of tables └── requirements.txt                             # Required Python libraries
 ```
-Note: To ensure personal and financial information security, folder Position Statement\ is not uploaded in this repo.
-This means the exit_signals.py script can't be run.
+Note: The position statement CSV file in `Position Statement\` is masked to ensure personal and financial information security.

 ## Usage